McTintor/personal-library/README.md

  ### Set up the database:

  - Create a PostgreSQL database.
- - Configure the connection settings in the .env file:
+ - Configure the connection settings in the .env file.
-     - DB_HOST
-     - DB_PORT
-     - DB_NAME
-     - DB_USER
-     - DB_PASSWORD
  - Run database migrations (if applicable): npm run migrate
  - Start the server: npm start
  - Open your browser and navigate to: http://localhost:3005

 ## Folder Structure